 Belly Band

 Some hospitals give these out, but some require you to pay for them as they aren’t paid for in a doctor’s order.
-The Amazon band is likely better, cheaper than the hospital one.
+The Amazon band is likely better, and cheaper than the hospital one.

 Why have a belly band?
 It just helps maintain your enlarged uterus “in place” vs flopping around in your belly.
 Some women don’t love them (they find them hot) but most think they help them get up — which is the KEY to postpartum success!

-High Waisted Yoga Pants
+High-Waisted Yoga Pants

 Pro Tip: If you’re buying these new (not ones you wore while you were pregnant) — be sure to buy up a size or two.
 Your body will probably be back to about 5-6 months pregnant.
+Same goes for underwear, you may want to look into grabbing some high-waisted underwear a size or two larger than your normal size.

 Nightgowns